ishmaelsanchez/ishresume/_posts/2020-12-31-why-use-jekyll.markdown

 title:  "Why use Jekyll for your website?"
 date:   2020-12-31 13:14:24 -0400
 ---

-You can create simple blogs, for example this post lives in the `_posts` directory.
+As a web developer building website is easy.
+The problems then is maintain all your websites.
+Maintance You can create simple blogs, for example this post lives in the `_posts` directory.
 I can edit the the post, re-build the site the changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll does have some quirks like it requires blog post files to be named according to the following format: